Anugya-Gogoi/Anugya-Gogoi/README.md

 </p>
 <br>

-I am Anugya Gogoi, a student of Computer Science and Engineering and a passionate self-taught frontend web developer from India.
+I am Anugya Gogoi, a student of Computer Science and Engineering and a passionate, self-taught frontend web developer from India.
 Besides web developing, I am also a competitive programming enthusiast.
 I have learned a lot from the open-source community and would like to make further contributions towards open-source in the future.<br>
 <br>

 ### More about myself: